 🧾 FAQ'S

-Traditionally Scottish fruit slice would have been prepared with mostly currants but raisins and sultanas may have been used when currants were not available.
+Traditionally Scottish fruit slice would have been prepared with mostly dried currants but raisins and sultanas may have been used when currants were not available.

 However, technically you can use any dried fruits you like such as dried cranberries, dates, blueberries, cherries, apricots, prunes, figs, etc.